Sailing From Barcelona Port (Virgin Voyages Insider Guide)

 If you’re flying to Barcelona, I recommend arriving at least one day in advance.
 This way, you can avoid potential flight delays that might impact your trip.

-I wanted to make the most of my trip, and managed to arrive several days early to fully experience Barcelona and even had time for a short trip to Valencia.
+I wanted to make the most of my trip, and managed to arrive several days early to fully experience Barcelona, and even explored Valencia in a one-day itinerary.
+I put together a full post about this visit, so if you’re considering doing the same, don’t miss what you can see in Valencia in one day.

 Barcelona Airport To Cruise Ship Port